 Recent research has found widespread discrimination by hosts against guests of certain races in online marketplaces.
 In this paper, we explore ways to reduce such discrimination using online reputation systems.
-We conduct three randomized field experiments among 1,508 hosts on Airbnb by creating fictitious guest accounts and sending accommodation requests to them.
-We find that requests from guests with African American-sounding names are 19.2 percentage points less likely to be accepted than those with White-sounding names.
-However, a review posted on a guest's page significantly reduces discrimination: when guest accounts receive a positive or non-positive review, the acceptance rates of guest accounts with White-sounding and African American-sounding names are statistically indistinguishable.
-We further show that a non-positive review and a blank review without any content can also help attenuate discrimination, but self-claimed information that signals guest's tidiness and friendliness cannot reduce discrimination, indicating the importance of incentivising peer-generated reviews.
-Our finding is consistent with statistical discrimination: when lacking relevant information, hosts infer the quality of a guest by using their prior beliefs which are based on the average quality of each racial group; when more information is provided, hosts give less weight on guests' race when assessing their quality, and statistical discrimination is reduced.
+We conduct four randomized field experiments among 1,801 hosts on Airbnb by creating fictitious guest accounts and sending accommodation requests to them.
+We find that requests from guests with African American-sounding names are 19.2 percentage points less likely to be accepted than those with white-sounding names.
+However, a positive review posted on a guest's page significantly reduces discrimination: When guest accounts receive a positive review, the acceptance rates of guest accounts with white-sounding and African American-sounding names are statistically indistinguishable.
+We further show that a non-positive review and a blank review without any content can also help attenuate discrimination, but self-claimed information on tidiness and friendliness cannot reduce discrimination, which indicates the importance of encouraging credible peer-generated reviews.
 Our results offer direct and clear guidance for sharing-economy platforms to reduce discrimination.

 Keywords: Discrimination, Field Experiment, Information Sharing, Service Operations, Sharing Economy

 Suggested Citation: Suggested Citation